grafana/grafana/docs/sources/datasources/google-cloud-monitoring/_index.md

 #### Filter

 To add a filter, click the plus icon and choose a field to filter by and enter a filter value e.g. `instance_name = grafana-1`.
-You can remove the filter by clicking on the filter name and select `--remove filter--`.
+You can remove the filter by clicking on the trash icon.

 ##### Simple wildcards